What are Israel’s Iron Dome missile defences, David’s Sling and Arrow?

 This is the second attack on Israel by Iran in this year.
 In April, it launched hundreds of missiles and drones.

-Iron Dome is the most combat-tested system of air defence in the .
+Iron Dome is the most combat-tested system of air defence in the world.
 This is due to the number of missiles fired by Hamas, other militant groups in Gaza and Hezbollah in Lebanon in recent years.

 Iron Dome batteries are located throughout Israel.
 Each battery consists of three or four launchers that each contain 20 interceptor missiles.